ChicagoGupta/chicago/index.md

 Began studying guitar and voice in 2020.

 Book: Writing an instructional book for beginners called "Your 1st 100 Days of Drumming" inspired by my classroom teaching experience, private lesson students, and the [Mad Beatz Philly](https://www.instagram.com/madbeatzphilly/) philosophy which argues that the act of practicing music should be an act of creating music.
 Please contact me if you would like to collaborate with me on this book.

+### Art Projex

+In 2020-2021 collaborated with Carry On Threads on the design of their "[Black lives matter Hindi-text T-Shirt](https://carryonthreads.com/product/black-lives-matter-hindi-text-t-shirt/)" which is now available for purchase as a limited edition item.

 ### Northwestern Club of DFW